-NOTE: It is important to set the “Feedback Release Date” (2).
+IMPORTANT NOTE: It is important to reset the “Feedback Release Date” (2).
 This date automatically defaults to the Canvas set “Due date” and may cause an error if not changed.
 In addition, it will also turn off anonymity from this date.
 It is recommended that you select a date far into the future to avoid any potential issues.

 Select “Optional Settings” (3) to choose more detailed Turnitin options and preferences.

 View the Turnitin Guides for more information on the optional settings.

 Select the options based on the nature of the assignment and/or your requirements (e.g. choose whether submissions are stored in the Turnitin Standard Paper Repository and what search targets submissions are compared against etc.)